 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.
 As an Amazon Associate, I earn from qualifying purchases.

-Bourbon and Ginger Ale cocktail recipe
+Whisky Ginger cocktail recipe

 My favorite Friday nights are usually spent drinking cocktails with friends.
 My favorites lately have included all things ginger, like an Irish Mule or a classic whiskey ginger cocktail.